 - You can prove you did not commit the offense.

 Hire a lawyer.
 A lawyer could help your case.
-You’ll have to pay, but probably not much.
-A lawyer we interviewed charges $80 to handle a basic traffic case.
+You’ll have to pay, but probably not too much.

 Attend traffic school.
 Some states allow you to keep a violation off your record by attending traffic school.
-You can attend traffic school in person (many have night and weekend classes) or online and you’ll have to pass a test, but it shouldn’t be difficult if you were paying attention.
+You can attend traffic school in person (many have night and weekend classes) or online, and you’ll have to pass a test.
 The fee to attend the school is usually small.

 If you end up paying the fine, here are some steps to take going forward:

-- Avoid getting pulled over again.
-This seems obvious, but more violations will further increase your insurance rates.
-Keep your car maintained — no broken or malfunctioning lights — wear your seat belt, drive safely and defensively, and renew your registration on time.
+- Avoid getting pulled over again: This seems obvious, but remember that more violations will further increase your insurance rates.
+Keep your car maintained — no broken or malfunctioning lights — wear your seat belt, use your turn signals, drive safely and defensively, and renew your registration on time.